 - Generally students complete the MPA in 90 minutes.

 - At the beginning of the ALEKS assessment, you will go through a brief tutorial that will introduce you to the ALEKS system and interface.
 You will be shown how to enter different types of answers, how to use the ALEKS calculator, and how to graph something by hand.

 - Do your best to answer each question correctly.
 This is an adaptive assessment.
 The correctness of each question determines the difficulty of the next question.

 - Enter your answers carefully.
 Once you submit your response to a question, you cannot return to that question.

 - Select "I Don't Know" if you have no idea how to work a problem.

 - Use a computer with a wired connection to the Internet to minimize connection issues.

 - If your computer locks up or freezes during the middle of the assessment, try hitting the "Refresh" button on your browser.
 If that does not work, close your browser and log back in.
-The work you have already submitted is saved, and the assessment will pick up at the point you left off.
+The work you have already submitted is saved, and the MPA will pick up at the point you left off.